-- 8.2.1 Prior to the start of each season the complete electrical and electronic system on the car must be examined and all on board and communications hardware and software must be inspected by the FIA Technical Department. - 8.2.2 The FIA must be notified of any changes prior to the Competition at which such changes are intended to be implemented. - 8.2.3 All re-programmable devices must have a mechanism that allows the FIA to accurately identify the software version loaded.
+- 8.2.1 Prior to the start of each season the complete electrical and electronic system on the car must be examined and all on board and communications hardware and software must be inspected by the FIA Technical Department. - 8.2.2 The FIA must be notified of any changes prior to the Competition at which such changes are intended to be implemented. - 8.2.3 All re-programmable devices must have a mechanism that allows the FIA to accurately identify the software version loaded. - Acceptable solutions to verify the programmed software may be found in the Appendix to the Technical and Sporting Regulations. - 8.2.4 All electronic units containing a programmable device, and which are intended for use at a Competition, must be presented to the FIA before each Competition in order that they can be identified. - 8.2.5 All on-car software versions must be registered with the FIA before use. - 8.2.6 The FIA must be able to test the operation of any compulsory electronic safety systems at any time during a Competition. - 8.2.7 Competitors may only run custom software that has been homologated by the FIA for their control applications hosted inside or outside the ECU described in Article 8.3.1.

-Acceptable solutions to verify the programmed software may be found in the Appendix to the Technical Regulations.
+Details of the homologation process can be found in the Appendix to the Technical and Sporting Regulations.